Python syntax highlighted Markdown doctest.

 the substring.
 These blocks will not generate test cases in the

-- The Python code in the fenced code block is searched.
+- The Python code in the fenced code block gets searched.

 - The info string is not searched.